The Burial Ground is a quiet peaceful place, tucked away behind The Walled Garden.

 Memorials or Headstones.

-- Should be in a matt or honed (satin) finish
+- Should be in a matt or honed (satin) finish.
+Polished stone is not acceptable

 - Where required, they may include a base incorporating a container for flowers